-24. We have disclosed the assumptions we have made about the future, and all other major sources of estimation uncertainties, which have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+22. We have disclosed the assumptions we have made about the future, and all other major sources of estimation uncertainties, including the effects of the COVID-19 pandemic, which have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.